Western Caribbean zone: Filibusters

 The Atlantic coast of Central America was also an ideal base for filibusters, U. S. based adventurers who tried to intervene in the affairs of Central American republics.
 William Walker's short lived take over of Nicaragua in 1856 was the most famous and important of these private military adventurers.

 The Yucatán Caste War

-In the mid-nineteenth century the Caste War, a major civil war broke out in Yucatán, pitting Mexican and Spanish settlers and the Mexican government against insurgent Mayas.
+In the mid-19th century the Caste War, a major civil war broke out in Yucatán, pitting Mexican and Spanish settlers and the Mexican government against insurgent Mayas.
 The war was long and protracted, lasting until 1902, and created many refugees.
 These refugees, who were of a wide variety of origins, pushed into British Honduras and Honduras.
 In the case of British Honduras they came to form a significant portion of the population, and many were employed in the logging and other industries.

 Panama Canal

 Several attempts to build a Panama Canal from the Atlantic to the Pacific side of Central America failed before US interests acquired the French project and lands in 1902.
 In constructing the canal, the US builders employed thousands of workers from the British Caribbean, especially Jamaica and Barbados.
 As a result of this immigration, an English-speaking community grew up in the Canal Zone and adjacent areas.
 It continues to this day.